 Recognizing Child Care Providers

-May 10, 2019, is Provider Appreciation Day, a day to honor child care providers for the amazing work they do.
-Today, we recognize all those who teach, care and nurture children — not only for the vital service they provide, but for the lifelong impact they have on the children they care for.
+May 12, is Provider Appreciation Day, a day to honor child care providers for the amazing work they do.
+It’s about recognizing all those who teach, care and nurture children — not only for the vital service they provide, but for the lifelong impact they have on the children.

 Early care and education professionals rarely get the credit they’re due for the crucial, undeniable role they play in preparing our children for health, happiness and education.
-In recent years, we’ve learned a great deal about what happens in a child’s brain before kindergarten, and how caring, nurturing teachers can prepare children for success.
-From birth to age 5, positive interactions with great teachers can influence a child’s brain architecture, creating a firm foundation for future learning, social-emotional and physical health.
+Research is clear about what happens in a child’s brain before kindergarten, and how early care and education professionals can prepare children for success.
+From birth to age 5, positive interactions with teachers can influence a child’s brain architecture, creating a firm foundation for future learning, social-emotional and physical health.

 Research indicates children who spend time with high-quality teachers early in life are more likely to do well in school, find good jobs, and become valuable members of society.
 Research has also shown that taxpayers receive a significant return on investments in high-quality early education, due to improved educational outcomes, increased workforce participation, and a reduction in crime.